anu-khatri/debt-free-dino/README.md

 The "Financial Aid" tab displays general financial aid resources, as well as scholarships that any high school senior can apply to.

-The "Scholarships" tab works for 3 subjects: Computer Science, Business, and Health Care.
-If any of these are inputted (case sensitive), 3 scholarships are displayed for students pursuing that field.
+The "Scholarships" tab works for three subjects: Computer Science, Business, and Health Care.
+If any of these are inputted (case sensitive), three scholarships are displayed for students pursuing that field.